devAlphaSystem/Alpha-System-PBManager-CLI/README.md

 `pb-manager` is a command-line interface (CLI) tool designed to simplify the management of multiple PocketBase instances on a single Linux server.
 It automates setup, configuration, and ongoing maintenance tasks, including process management with PM2, reverse proxying with Nginx, SSL certificate handling with Certbot, and provides an interactive dashboard for instance monitoring.

+It supports Debian-based (like Ubuntu), RHEL-based (like Fedora, CentOS, Oracle Linux), and Arch-based Linux distributions by adapting Nginx configuration paths accordingly.

 ### Why pb-manager?

 Running multiple web applications, like PocketBase instances, on one server can become complex.
 Each instance needs: